isaqb-org/glossary/manuscript/1-terms-A-L.md

 **Architecture view**

 : A representation of a system from a specific perspective.
 Important and well-known views are ->contect view, ->building block view, ->runtime view, ->deployment view.
-You find brief examples in [section II.4.5](#section-ii-4-views)
 [Bass+2012] and [Rozanski+11] extensively discuss this concept.

 **Artifact**